 According to a study published in Obesity, strength training is better at helping people lose belly fat compared with cardio.
 While aerobic exercise burns both fat and muscle, weight lifting burns almost exclusively fat while building muscle.
 That’s a winning combination when it comes to getting fit.

 2. You’ll Burn More Calories (Even At Rest)

-Another reason to train with weights while you’re losing weight is that the more muscle mass your body has, the more efficient your metabolism gets.
-That’s right.
-Muscle requires more energy to maintain than fat does, which means by adding more muscle to your body you’ll burn more calories even at rest.
+Another reason to train with weights while trying to lose weight is that the more muscle mass your body has, the more efficient your metabolism gets.
+Muscle requires more energy to maintain than fat does, which means by adding more muscle to your body, you’ll burn more calories even at rest.

-Last but not least, weight lifting can increase your self-confidence.
-You’ll notice within just a few weeks that you are getting stronger as a result of weight lifting.
+Last but not least, weightlifting can increase your self-confidence.
+You’ll notice within just a few weeks of lifting that you are getting stronger.
 Your posture will improve, which means you’ll be literally walking taller.
-Truly there’s nothing sexier than a woman with strength and confidence, not to mention the killer bod you’ve earned with all that hard work in the gym.
-Plus, a strong and defined body naturally looks better in (or out of) clothing.
-You’ve worked hard for that body, and it shows!
+There’s truly nothing sexier than a woman with strength and confidence, so go ahead and rock your killer new bod — you’ve earned it with all that hard work.